 The Ministry of Education may conduct classroom, school and board visits of selected claims and review all required documentation in support of those selected SEA claims.
 The review ensures that the equipment is operational, in good repair and in regular use by the student.
 The Ministry also expects that the students and staff are able to operate the equipment properly and effectively.
+The OCDSB engaged in a Ministry Review in 2024-2025, and the conclusion was that claims were accurate, and the equipment was operational and in good repair.

-SEA Support Team:
+SEA Support Team